Airbus will not rush A330 move, stresses profitability

 Fabrice Bregier, chief executive of the flagship planemaking unit of Airbus Group (AIR.PA), said the company would decide whether or not to launch a re-engined version of its most profitable wide-body jet before the end of the year.

-The move depends on a jigsaw of decisions including the outcome of talks with engine manufacturers General Electric (GE.N) and Rolls-Royce (RR.L) and a debate about whether the market is big enough to support more than one choice of engine.
+But this depends on a number of factors including advanced talks with engine manufacturers General Electric (GE.N) and Rolls-Royce (RR.L) and the outcome of a debate about whether the market is big enough to support more than one choice of engine.

 It must also weigh the fuel savings provided by newer - but larger - engines against their increased weight and drag.

-“The 787 promised the world an awful lot but in spite of all the promises it made, airlines have found that the A330 still has a lot to deliver,” said Executive Vice President Kiran Rao.
+Airbus believes matching the performance of the Boeing 787 is within reach because of factors such as cheaper maintenance and dismissed what its strategy chief Kiran Rao described as a misconception that the new Boeing airplane is lighter.
+Although built from advanced materials, it also carries more structure to give it a range that most customers don’t need, Airbus said.

-Boeing has dismissed the A330 revamp as a distraction from the 787’s innovations but has pledged to “react” in a sign that it may be tempted to shift its pricing strategy.
+A Boeing spokesman responded that the 787 is lighter.
+Boeing officials have also said it is competitive whatever the range.

-“I wouldn’t be interested in doing a short term programme for only 4-5 years; it has got to be an aircraft that would be powerful enough in the market place until the end of the next decade,” said Executive Vice President Programmes Tom Williams.
+The U.S. planemaker has dismissed the A330 makeover as a short-term distraction but has pledged to “react” in a sign that it may be tempted to shift its pricing strategy.

-The A330 review comes as Airbus looks beyond the entry into service of its brand-new A350, which it expects in December as scheduled, to the production ramp-up needed to reach a longer-term target of making the jet profitable by 2019.
+Airbus said it would only go ahead with the project if it could see a market for the A330 throughout next decade, indicating it sees the exercise as more than a brief stopgap.

-Such plans, calling for a rapid increase in output, have little margin for error and can quickly drive up costs.
+The A330 review comes as Airbus looks beyond the anticipated December service debut for its brand-new A350, which it says is on schedule, to the production ramp-up needed to make it profitable by 2019 in line with its targets.

 Bregier, who has made avoiding the delays and cost overruns that beset the rival Boeing (BA.N) 787 Dreamliner his chief priority, said the A350 would prove itself financially and downplayed the impact of a major order cancellation this week.